 The accounts payable (AP) function of any organization's finance department is something of an inevitability: there are always going to be bills to pay.
 It's one of those necessary but not-exactly-novel parts of running a business, and it's important to hire the right person for the job: someone who can work efficiently and accurately when it comes to tasks like recording check requests, documenting vendor invoices and the data entry workload that make it possible to complete the monthly reconciliation for close.
+Read on to learn about what options are available when looking for a new ap clerk.

 If you're in the process of looking for a qualified AP Clerk right now or will be soon, how much you're dreading it likely has to do with how recently you've attempted to fill that very position.
 If this isn't your first lap around the job boards, you already know that it's harder to find the accounting talent you need and have seen the ways that retention challenges create something of a revolving door for bookkeeping talent overall.